 Blocking hackers with Azure Firewall efficiently

-Or just 'Using Terraform and CSV files with Azure Firewall'
+Or just 'Using Terraform and CSV files with Azure Firewall'.

 Image: Nahel Abdul Hadi via Unsplash